LibCrowds/docs/docs/analysis/iiif.md

 So, if three users marked up the same title, with slightly different regions, then these three regions should be detected as similar and clustered into one marked up region.
-The area for that clustered region is an average of all three sets of original coordinates.
+The area for that clustered region is the smallest region that contains all three sets of original coordinates.

 Similarity is determined using the
 [Jaccard index](https://en.wikipedia.org/wiki/Jaccard_index), with a result